odala/Cheat-Sheet/SQL.md

 - General constraints.
 The `CREATE ASSERTION assertionName CHECK(searchCondition)` statement is an integrity constraint that is not directly linked with a table definition.
 This statement is similar to the `CHECK` clause, however, when a general constraint involves more than one table, it may be preferable to use this rather than duplicate the check in each table.

-## General form for creating, alterin and removing a table
+## General form for creating, altering and removing a table
 ```sql
 CREATE TABLE TableName(
   {columnName dataType [NOT NULL] [UNIQUE] [DEFAULT defaultOption] [CHECK(searchCondition)] [, ...]}